Self-stabilizing Graph Exploration by a Single Agent: Deterministic Exploration

 \section{Deterministic Exploration}

 The randomized algorithm $\pran{c}$, which is presented in the previous section, achieves self-stabilizing exploration in a small number of steps in expectation.
 The key idea is to repeat DFTs with changing the color of the agent randomly.
 Unfortunately, we cannot make use of the same idea if we are not allowed to use randomization and we choose a new color deterministically among $c$ candidates.
-For example, consider an $(n/2,n/2)$-lollipop graph $G_L=(V_L,E_L)$, which consists of a clique $K_{n/2}$ of $n/2$ nodes and a path $P_{n/2}$ of $n/2$ nodes, connected with a bridge.
+For example, consider an $(n/2,n/2)$-lollipop graph $G_L=(V_L,E_L)$, which consists of a clique $K_{n/2}$ of $n/2$ nodes and a path $P_{n/2}$ of $n/2$ nodes, connected by a bridge edge.
 Let $u_1, u_2, \dots, u_{n/2}$ be the nodes in $P_{n/2}$ such that one endpoint $u_1$ neighbors one node of clique $K_{n/2}$.
 Suppose that the agent begins a new DFT in a configuration where it is located in the clique, and all the nodes in the clique have the same color.
-(See Figure \ref{fig:lolli}.)
+(Figure \ref{fig:lolli}.)
 For $i=1,2,\dots,n/2$, let $c_i$ be the colors that the agent (deterministically) chooses for the $i$-th DFT.
 Then, the adversary can assign color $c_i$ to each node $u_i$ in the path in the initial configuration.
 In this case, the deterministic version of $\pran{c}$ requires $\Omega(n^3)$ steps to visit all the nodes in $G_L$ because the agent visits $u_i$ in the $i$-th DFT but it immediately backtracks without visiting $u_{i+1}$, and each DFT involves the move through every edge in the clique, resulting in $\Theta(n^2)$ steps.

-In this section, we give a deterministic self-stabilizing exploration algorithm $\pdet{k}$ with design parameter $k \ge D-1$.
-We must satisfy $k \ge D-1$, otherwise this algorithm no longer guarantees the correctness.
-Thus we require the knowledge of an upper bound of the diameter $D$ of graph $G$.
+In this section, we give a deterministic self-stabilizing exploration algorithm $\pdet{k}$ with design parameter $k$.
+We must satisfy $k \ge \max(D,\dmax)$, otherwise this algorithm no longer guarantees the correctness.
+Thus we require the knowledge of an upper bound on $\max(D,\dmax)$.
 Unlike $\pran{c}$, the cover time of this algorithm does not depend on parameter $k$: the agent visits all nodes within $O(m+nD)$ steps starting from any configuration.
-Algorithm $\pdet{k}$ requires $O(\log k)$ bits of agent memory and $O(\delta_v + \log k)$ bits of each node $v \in V$.
+Algorithm $\pdet{k}$ requires $O(\log k)$ bits both in the agent memory and the whiteboard of each node $v \in V$.
+Throughout this section, we denote by $\dist(u,v)$ the distance between two nodes $u$ and $v$, \ie the length of a shortest path from $u$ to $v$.